Install a memory module

-- If you are installing Intel Optane DC Persistent Memory modules (DCPMM) for the first time, follow the instructions in DC Persistent Memory Module (DCPMM) setup.NoteA DCPMM module looks slightly different from a DRAM DIMM in the illustration, but the installation method is the same.
+- If you are going to install a DCPMM for the first time, refer to DC Persistent Memory Module (DCPMM) setup.NoteA DCPMM module looks slightly different from a DRAM DIMM in the illustration, but the installation method is the same.

 To install a memory module, complete the following steps:

 A video of this procedure is available at YouTube.